Configure institution settings

 - Set Maintain holdings in WorldCat to Yes.

-- Now that you have enabled WorldCat Holdings in the institution settings, the setting activate default settings across your collections.
+- Now that you have enabled WorldCat Holdings in the institution settings, the setting activates default settings across your collections.
 Review the list of default collection-level settings:

 - Enabled for all collections you have selected or will select from the global WorldCat knowledge base and enabled for knowledge base collections you have created